celery/celery/docs/configuration.rst

 If you really want to configure advanced routing, this setting should be a list of :class:`kombu.Queue` objects the worker will consume from.

-Note that workers can be overriden this setting via the `-Q` option, or individual queues from this list (by name) can be excluded using the `-X` option.
+Note that workers can be overriden this setting via the :option:`-Q <celery worker -Q>` option, or individual queues from this list (by name) can be excluded using the :option:`-X <celery worker -X>` option.

 Also see :ref:`routing-basics` for more information.